GitHub Copilot vs. Amazon CodeWhisperer

 Copilot already has a significant hold on the pair programming marketplace, being ahead of CodeWhisperer in the market by a year.
 It is unclear at this stage if CodeWhiserer has what it takes to establish itself as a significant competitor.

 One of the most critical differences between Copilot and CodeWhisperer is the training code used for the AI.
-While Copilot relies heavily on GitHub public repositories, CodeWhisperer is learning from in-house code, which could mean it will produce more reliable code.
+While Copilot relies heavily on GitHub public repositories, CodeWhisperer is learning from in-house code and also offers the ability to flag or filter code suggestions that resemble training data to allow developers to check license compliance.

 The future of AI for code is here